 Congratulations, you are saving 3% more per month!

 This last one just does not make sense.
-I have seen this done several times on the internet and it makes my skin crawl.
+I have seen this done several times on the internet, making my skin crawl.
 I have seen one example where people did that for a so-called mandatory expense, such as health insurance in Switzerland.

 For me, this is a just way some people use to inflate their savings rate for showing off.
-There is no good reason to remove any expense from your income.
+There is no reason to remove an expense from your income.
 Even for taxes, it made little sense, but for any other expense, it is just stupid.

-Once again some people would say that they have no control over that, but they do!
-Even if the health insurance in Switzerland is mandatory, you still have some control over how much you pay.
+Once again, some people would say they have no control over that, but they do!
+Even if health insurance in Switzerland is mandatory, you still have some control over how much you pay.

 Putting it all together

-Let’s put everything together.
-Once again, the gross income is 10’000 and the net income is 9’000.
-Your contribution is 5% and your employer contribution is 5% as well.
-1000 of your 5000 monthly expenses is for taxes.
-Each month you spend 500 for your health insurance.
+Once again, the gross income is 10’000, and the net income is 9’000.
+Your retirement contribution is 5%, and your employer contribution is 5%.
+1000 CHF of your 5000 CHF monthly expenses is for taxes.
+Each month you spend 500 on your health insurance.

-Let’s see all the levels of savings rate:
+Here are all the levels of savings rates:

 - Gross Savings Rate: 40% (4000/10000)